RaminAT/masscan/doc/masscan.8.markdown

     packets.
 This can be very small numbers, like `0.1` for transmitting packets at rates of one every 10 seconds, for very large numbers like 10000000, which attempts to transmit at 10 million packets/second.
-In my experience, Windows and can do 250 thousand packets per second, and latest versions of Linux can do 2.5 million packets per second.
+In my experience, Windows and can do 250 thousand packets per second, and the latest versions of Linux can do 2.5 million packets per second.
 The PF_RING driver is needed to get to 25 million packets/second.